pingidentity/pingdirectory-go-client/configurationapi/docs/AddFilterBasedUncachedEntryCriteriaRequest.md

 ### NewAddFilterBasedUncachedEntryCriteriaRequest

-`func NewAddFilterBasedUncachedEntryCriteriaRequest(criteriaName string, schemas []EnumfilterBasedUncachedEntryCriteriaSchemaUrn, filter string, filterIdentifiesUncachedEntries bool, enabled bool, ) *AddFilterBasedUncachedEntryCriteriaRequest`
+`func NewAddFilterBasedUncachedEntryCriteriaRequest(criteriaName string, schemas []EnumfilterBasedUncachedEntryCriteriaSchemaUrn, filter string, enabled bool, ) *AddFilterBasedUncachedEntryCriteriaRequest`

 NewAddFilterBasedUncachedEntryCriteriaRequest instantiates a new AddFilterBasedUncachedEntryCriteriaRequest object This constructor will assign default values to properties that have it defined,